Europe starts World Cup qualifying amid pause for pandemic

 SOUTHGATE'S DILEMMA

-Harry Kane is a definite starter at center forward but coach Gareth Southgate has plenty of options to support his captain.
+Harry Kane is a definite starter at centre forward but coach Gareth Southgate has plenty of options to support his captain.

 Marcus Rashford, Raheem Sterling, Phil Foden, emerging youngster Bukayo Saka and Jesse Lingard — one of the form players in the Premier League — are options for games against San Marino, Albania and Poland.
 Jack Grealish and Jadon Sancho are out injured this time.